iCliniq Logo

 Welcome back to icliniq.com.

-There are a lot of findings.
-This needs an icliniq 50 hours chat, ideally.
+From the images that you have shared(attachments removed to protect the patient's identity), there are a lot of findings.
+This needs an icliniq 50-hour chat, ideally.
 Patients' names and ages are also important before suggesting anything.
-Bone issues are present, especially around the rc treated teeth.
-If you can let me know her medical history and details, I will suggest them accordingly.
+Bone issues are present, especially around the RC-treated teeth.
+If you can let me know her medical history and details, I will suggest accordingly.

 Thank you.